 Migraine episodes can get triggered because of an imbalance in the nervous system.
 A study explains that the brain’s dopamine and serotonin levels change drastically during a migraine attack.
 This often results in worse headaches and other migraine symptoms.
 Fortunately, research shows that vomiting can help relieve neurotransmitter imbalance, helping your nervous system cope better whenever you experience a migraine attack.

-Case studies reveal that the frequency and severity of a chronic migraine attack strongly link to cervical subluxation.
+Case studies reveal that the frequency and severity of a chronic migraine attack strongly link to upper neck misalignments.
 According to the findings, the off-centered position of the head triggers a series of health mishaps, including brainstem irritation, faulty signal transmission, and poor fluid drainage.